 - Brainstorming

-- Finding information (you should confirm this yourself, errors are rampant)
+- Finding information (you should confirm this yourself, errors are rampant because AI uses everything on the internet, and not everything on the internet is true!)

 - Checking grammar, style, etc.

+- Checking computer code for errors.

+- Writing cheesy poems or songs about black holes.

-AI cannot be used for:
+In this class, AI cannot be used for:

-- Doing your work for you (especially applying astronomy concepts) - Writing for you - Calculations (mostly because AI still gets most of these wrong)
+- Doing your work for you (especially applying astronomy concepts).
+AI cannot learn for you. - Writing for you (i.e., don't use AI to generate your homework assignments for you). - Calculations (mostly because AI still gets most of these wrong, believe it or not).